raweden/bplist-js/README.md

 ### TODO

 - Add support for later specification, which I suppose was added at the point where the platform was transitioned to swift, adding a few new types for url, utf8 and uuid.
-Found in following link [CFBinaryPList.c](https://opensource.apple.com/source/CF/CF-855.17/CFBinaryPList.c.auto.html) at line 240.
+Specification for the new addition can be found in following link [CFBinaryPList.c](https://opensource.apple.com/source/CF/CF-855.17/CFBinaryPList.c.auto.html) at line 240.

 ### Conventions